maxenglander/dometer/NOTES.md

-## NOTES
+# NOTES

-Helpful notes for working with various third-party libraries, system APIs and tools used by this project.
+My notes for working with various third-party libraries, system APIs and tools used by this project.

 ## Useful links